Golvi1124/Golvi1124.HabitLogger/README.md

 	- Make command more descriptive (changed depending on method)
 	>Before:   `command.ExecuteNonQuery();`  = generic, but can be confusing if you have multiple commands
 	After:    `deleteCmd.ExecuteNonQuery();` = more descriptive (better readability)
+- Changed arrays to lists where I wasn't sure about future sizes + for more flexibility.